Nyerguds/MobiusMapEditor/README.md

 * Different size support for craters.
 * Mod loading support to allow applying graphics fixes, and filling in graphics for objects that were not remastered.
 * Missing objects added: unused decorations and pavements in Overlay and Smudge, and farmer fields and haystacks in Buildings.
-* The ability to enable/disable the added units of Red Alert's Aftermath expansion pack.
+* The ability to enable/disable the added units of Red Alert's Aftermath expansion pack in missions.
-* Vastly improved triggers and teamtypes editors, with clear descriptions and tooltips for all options, and a Trigger analysis function to detect possible issues.
+* Vastly improved triggers and teamtypes editors, with clear descriptions and tooltips for all options, and a trigger analysis function to detect possible issues.
 * Improved problem detection in map loading, which will always give a full list of the found issues, rather than refusing to open the map.
-* Expanded Undo/Redo functionality to all actions in the editor.
+* Expanded Undo/Redo functionality to include all actions in the editor.
 * Map objects overview, including analysis of unused scripting objects (triggers, globals, teams, waypoints) in singleplayer maps.
 * Power balance and silo level tools, which account for buildings scripted to be built later, and for rule tweaks in RA maps.
 * Tile randomisation in Red Alert interior maps, allowing the use of previously unused alternate graphics that exist for almost all tiles.